 What are you making?

-First thing you need to do is define what you’ll use the blender for.
-The choice for a smoothie maker will be totally different from something that can make guacamole.
+Define what type of recipes you’ll be making most often.
+The choice for a smoothie maker will be different from something that can make guacamole.

 How many are in the family?